-You’ll begin working on program requirements as a freshman and complete two years of requirements and occupational therapy prerequisites in preparation for the professional sequence of the program.
-Under the supervision of an occupational therapist, you’ll also begin working on the required 70 hours of volunteer experience in a U.S.-based occupational therapy setting that provides direct patient care.
-Under the Supervision of an occupational therapist, you will also begin working on the volunteer experience requirement.
-Students must complete 70 hours of volunteer experience in a U.S. based occupational setting where students have the opportunity to observe interdisciplinary activities in a variety of situations.
+You’ll begin working on program requirements as a freshman and complete the UB Curriculum and requirements and occupational therapy prerequisites in preparation for the professional sequence of the program.
+Students must complete 70 hours of volunteer observation in a U.S. based occupational therapy setting that provides direct patient care.
+Volunteer forms must be submitted by January 15.

-All students must complete the Promotion to Professional Sequence Form (PPS) and the volunteer hours by Jan.
-15 prior to the summer they expect to begin the professional component of program – including students who are re-applying to the program.
+All students must apply to the professional sequence of the program through Graduate School Application Manager by January 6; prior to the summer they expect to begin the professional component of program.
+That includes those students who are re-applying to the program.

 Students applying to the professional portion of the program must complete ES207, OT201, PHY101 and STA119.
-Remaining prerequisite and UB Curriculum requirements, except the Capstone, must be completed in the Spring semester with grades of C- or better and a semester prerequisite GPA of 2.8 or above.
+Remaining prerequisite and UB Curriculum requirements, except the Capstone, must be completed in the spring semester with grades of C- or better, and a minimum 2.8 prerequisite GPA.
 Students may not take prerequisite courses more than twice and may not repeat more than two prerequisite courses.

-You can learn more about the pre-professional program through the OT Pre-major Handbook.
+You can learn more about the pre-professional program through the OT Pre-major HandbookDownload pdf(553 KB).

 The undergraduate professional sequence begins in the summer semester of your third year of the program and continues throughout the fall and spring semesters of your third year and the summer of your fourth year.
 These three semesters provide structured learning experiences that integrate theory, research and evidence-based practice, while developing your clinical and professional skills.

-After you successfully complete the 108 credits of the undergraduate component of the program—with a minimum OT Program GPA of 2.8—you’ll be classified as a graduate student.
-You will still need to apply online to the graduate program during the spring semester of your third year.
-Students begin the graduate component of the OT Program in the fall semester of their fourth year.
+After you successfully complete the undergraduate component of the program, with a minimum 2.8 program GPA of 2.8, you will progress to the graduate portion of the program.
+Students begin the graduate component of the Occupational Therapy Program in the fall semester of their fourth year.

 A GPA of 3.0 or higher is required for all graduate semesters.